derlin/rickroller/README.md

 <!-- TOC --><a name="healthcheck-and-user"></a>
 ### HEALTHCHECK and USER

-As checkov told me, Docker container should never run as root, and should provide a [health check instruction](https://docs.docker.com/engine/reference/builder/#healthcheck).
+As checkov told me, Docker containers should provide a [health check instruction](https://docs.docker.com/engine/reference/builder/#healthcheck).
-Note that this healthcheck is not used by Kubernetes, which defines its own, more powerful checks through `livenessProbe`, `readinessProbe` and and `startupProbe`.
+Note that this healthcheck is not used by Kubernetes, which defines its own, more powerful checks through `livenessProbe`, `readinessProbe`, and `startupProbe`.

 The most common way to implement a health check is to use cURL (cf the official doc):
 ```dockerfile